Computer Science

 Proven coursework completed in master's degree programmes at colleges and universities can be recognized on an individual basis for individual courses or modules.
 The decision on recognition lies with the programme director.

-For a personal consultation, you can contact us directly:
+For a personal consultation, please contact us directly:

 or individual appointment